-Companies that decide to invest in new technologies are off to a good start, but then there are those who are holding themselves back by deciding to stick with old plans as opposed to finding new solutions.
+Private equity firms investing in technology to improve their daily operations are off to a good start, but then there are those who are holding themselves back by deciding to stick with old plans as opposed to finding new solutions.
 These companies think they’re successful enough and will continue to be successful without investing in new internal infrastructures.
 Well, the question isn’t whether you’ve been successful.

 The question is: will you be successful?
 Do you risk getting passed by as the market becomes even more competitive and when/if the market turns?
 What made you successful in 2015 or 2017 won’t make you successful in 2020 and beyond.
 It’s time to catch up with the competition.

-With leaders already passing you by and such fierce competition in place, take a tip from Hamilton Lane and invest in yourself, in technology, and in your future.
+With leaders already passing you by and such fierce competition for private equity deal sourcing in place, take a tip from Hamilton Lane and invest in yourself, in technology, and in your future.